-However, half of the products tested failed to handle 100 per cent of the public threats effectively.
+However, nine out of the 15 products tested failed to handle 100 per cent of the public threats effectively.
 While, in most cases, the numbers of 'misses' are not out of this world, it's disappointing to see well-known products miss well-known threats.
-Malwarebytes was particularly worrying in this regard, missing ten per cent of them.
+The performance from Malwarebytes' product was vastly better than in previous tests, scoring 100% this time around.
 Targeted attacks were handled well by all but two of the products.
-11 of the 13 products tested were 100 per cent accurate.
-Malwarebytes disappointed by failing to protect against over 60 per cent of them.
-Sophos missed around 25 per cent.
+12 of the 15 products tested were 100% effective.
+Webroot missed two, TotalAV missed three and Malwarebytes missed 10.